 Helping the World

-She says, “It was a voyage that changed my life.”
-Students were required to study European and Asian history and languages, and then chose courses aligned with their interests, which for Susan included philosophy, comparative religions, art and architecture, and the sociology of family structure.
-As a pre-med students she was included to field trips to hospital, slums, orphanages, and humanitarian projects.
-It left her with severe culture shock upon returning home, and a search for meaning.
-One day she asked her father, a physicist who had headed a lab at the Manhattan Project in Oakridge, Tennessee’s during WWII, “What is the meaning of life?”
+It was a voyage that changed, and focuses, my life.
+Students were required to study European and Asian history and languages, and then choose courses aligned with our interests, which for me included medicine, philosophy, comparative religions, art and architecture, and the sociology of family structure.
+As a pre-med students I was included to field trips to hospitals, slums, orphanages, and humanitarian projects.
+It left me with severe culture shock upon returning home, and a search for meaning.
+One day during this traumatic time, I asked my father, a physicist who had headed a lab at the Manhattan Project in Oakridge, Tennessee during WWII, “What is the meaning of life?”

 One of her favorite quotes of Montessori: